 Children (or their trusted person) should report all bullying allegations and incidents to a member of staff.
-(Please refer to the Anti-Bullying Child Version).
-They are also encouraged to keep a factual (white hat) log of events, so this can be shared with staff. as this will be very useful when adults are investigating the accusations.
+(Please refer to the Child version of the Anti-bullying Policy).
+They are also encouraged to keep a factual (white hat) log of events, so this can be shared with staff.
+This will be very useful when adults are investigating the accusations.
 This will help children/parents to be able to refer to specific dates, times and events.
 The more we know, the better we can deal with the situation.
 An example of a log is attached in Appendix 1 but children could use a diary, or another strategy of their choosing.